 Finally, firm financial performance can also be impacted by broader economic conditions.
 When the economy falters, consumers simply buy less and may move a greater share of their wallet to less-stylish and lower-cost offerings from deep discounters like Wal-Mart.
-Zara is also particularly susceptible to conditions in Spain since that market accounts for nearly 40 percent of Inditex sales, J. Hall, "Zara Is Now Bigger Than Gap," Telegraph, August 18, 2008. as well as to broader West European conditions (which with Spain make up 79 percent of sales).
-C. Rohwedder, "Zara Grows as Retail Rivals Struggle," Wall Street Journal, March 26, 2009.
+Zara is also particularly susceptible to conditions in Europe since that market accounts for roughly two-thirds of firm sales.M.
+Baigorri, "Inditex 2011 Profits Rise 12% on Asian, Online Expansion," Bloomberg, March 21, 2012.
 Global expansion will provide the firm with a mix of locations that may be better able to endure downturns in any single region.
 Recent Spanish and European financial difficulties have made clear the need to decrease dependence on sales within one region.

 Zara's winning formula can only exist through management's savvy understanding of how information systems can enable winning strategies (many tech initiatives were led by José Maria Castellano, a "technophile" business professor who became Ortega's right-hand man in the 1980s).C.
-Rohwedder and K. Johnson, "Pace-Setting
+Rohwedder and K. Johnson, "Pace-Setting Zara Seeks More Speed to Fight Its Rising Cheap-Chic Rivals," Wall Street Journal, February 20, 2008.
+It is technology that helps Zara identify and manufacture the clothes customers want, get those products to market quickly, and eliminate costs related to advertising, inventory missteps, and markdowns.
+A strategist must always scan the state of the market as well as the state of the art in technology, looking for new opportunities and remaining aware of impending threats.
+With systems so highly tuned for success, it may be unwise to bet against "The Cube."

-3.3 Moving Forward 86
+3.3 Moving Forward 87